Muthu-Mariyappan/Bloomfilter-vavr-mybatis-with-springboot/README.md

 #### Bloom Filter

 Bloom filter is a probablistic data structure, which may produce false positives and never produces false negatives.
-Bloom filter uses less space to store more values with n number of hash functions, it trades accuracy for space.
+Bloom filter uses less space to store more values with n number of hash functions.It trades accuracy for space.
 It is normally used for entry check to determine whether the given value/info possibily in the database.
 This project uses google's guava library collections.